ControlGama/ControlGama/README.md

 Hi 👋, you can call me @ControlGama
-<br> 🧑🏽‍💻 I love all software development topics.
+<br> I like:
+- 💻 All software development topics
+- 🎧 Music
+- 🎮 Video games
+- 📚 Reading
-<br> I like 🎧 music, 🎮 video games, 📚reading and ✨ learning new things.
+- ✨ learning new things
 <br>
 <br> 👉 These are my social networks:
 - <a href="https://twitter.com/ControlGama">Twitter</a>